A Quick Guide To Internet Speed For Small Business Owners

 Factors That Affect Internet Speed

 Your internet speed, both uploads and downloads, will ultimately depend on a number of factors.
 Firstly, it will depend on your computer and laptop itself, the distance from your ISP and also the kind of connection you are using.
 There are three common types of internet connection, with older methods including copper or coaxial cables, and fiber-based connections.
 Another factor is how many people within your business are uploading or downloading the files at one time.
 This will place a lot of demand on your internet connection and can really slow down the process.

 In addition to this, if you have chosen a broadband connection, then you may experience a lot of contention during peak periods will all of the other businesses that are using your connection.
 If you rely on a fast, reliable internet connection in order to run your business, you may want to consider switching to a leased line internet connection.
 Leased line speeds are significantly different to those from a standard broadband package.
 As your business grows, you can be sure that your internet speed needs will develop, and a fast connection that is also reliable, that is adaptable to different devices, will help you to have a competitive edge over your market.

-You can test the speed of your leased line with our leased line speed test here at 2Connect.
+You can test the speed of your leased line with our free leased line speed test here at 2Connect.
 For more information on how a leased line could benefit your business, get in touch with our expert team today.